alex-kas/nec_terrain/9008/README.md

 **!!!YOU DO NOT EVEN THINK TO TOUCH PARTITIONS `modemst1` and `modemst2` BY ANY MEANS!!!**

 Once you understand what exactly you are going to change you edit the script `stage2.py`.
-You find the definition
+You find the definition (line 42)
 ```
 BOOT_PARTITIONS = ("recovery",)
 ```
 and change `recovery` to the partition name you want to rewrite.
 Name must appear **EXACTLY** as it is in the partition table file.
 If you want to rewrite only one partition, you **keep** the comma after, it is correct.
-If you want to rewrite more than one partition at once, you act like in the commented line in the script file just above.
+If you want to rewrite more than one partition at once, you act like in the commented line in the script file just above (see line 41).
 For example
 ```
 BOOT_PARTITIONS = ("recovery","aboot")
 ```